strapi/strapi/docs/3.0.0-beta.x/guides/custom-data-response.md

 To be able to update the default data response you have first to understand how it works.

-When you create a content type, it generate an API with the following list of [endpoints](../content-api/endpoint).
+When you create a content type, it generates an API with the following list of [endpoints](../content-api/endpoint).

-Each of these endpoint trigger a controller action.
+Each of these endpoint triggers a controller action.
 Here is the list of [controller actions](../concepts/controller.md) that exist by default when a content type is created.

-If you check the controller file of your generated API `./api/{content-type}/controller/{Content-Type}.js`, you will see an empty file.
+If you check the controller file of your generated API `./api/{content-type}/controller/{Content-Type}.js`.
+It is because you will see an empty file.
 It's because all the default logic is managed by Strapi.
-But we allow your override these functions with your own logic.
+But you can override these actions with your own code.

 And that is what we will do to manage our custom data response.

 ## Example

-In our example we will imagine we have restaurants with a chef.
+In our example we will use a restaurant type with a chef..
 By default when you fetch restaurants, you will got all information of the chef.
-And I don't want to be able to fetch the email - to respect the privacy of my chefs.
+Let's consider you don't want to expose the chef's email for privacy reasons.

-To do that, we will customize the functions that fetch all restaurants and remove the email of all restaurant's chef.
+To enforce this rule we will customize the action that fetchs all restaurants and remove the email from the returned data.

-To follow my example your will have to create a content type `restaurant` and add the following field definition:
+To follow the example your will have to create a content type `restaurant` and add the following field definition:

 - `string` attribute named `name`
 - `text` attribute named `description`